onecrayon/ShellActions-sugar/README.markdown

     * _input_ (default): STDOUT will replace the input
     * _document_: STDOUT will replace the document
     * _range_: STDOUT will represent one or more ranges to select.
 Formatting for ranges is `index,length`.
 So if you wanted to select the first ten characters of the document you would output `0,10`.
 You can select multiple ranges by separating them with a linebreak or `&` character: `0,10&12,5`
+    * _tooltip_: STDOUT will be displayed in a tooltip anchored to the selection (maximum 250 characters)
     * _log_: STDOUT will be output straight to Console.app
     * _html_: STDOUT will be rendered as HTML in a new window.
 Any relative URLs will resolve using EDITOR\_SUGAR\_PATH as the base URL (so you can store shared CSS or images in your Sugar).
 Any links clicked will open in the user's default browser, although unadorned anchor links will work to navigate within the page (for instance, `<a href="#top">To top</a>` will not open a browser).
     * _console_: STDOUT will be displayed as plain text in a new window